For questions about leave, please contact the HR Leave Center at 713-745-3652 (5-FMLA).

-3. Discuss with your manager any restrictions, change in duty or accommodations needed to perform essential functions of your job.
+- With your manager, discuss restrictions, change in duties or accommodations needed to perform the essential functions of your job.

 - Based on the requirements of the job, the manager will work with your HR consultant to determine if these limitations can be accommodated before you may start work again.